Australian reshuffle ‘chance to rethink international education’

 While Go8 campaigning has focused on the government’s proposal to cap international student numbers, some vice-chancellors believe enrolment quotas would be preferable to the visa processing chaos of the past eight months, with thousands of applicants rejected on apparently ad hoc grounds.

-Mr Albanese also announced that security agency Asio would be removed from the home affairs portfolio and placed under the oversight of attorney-general Mark Dreyfus.
+Mr Albanese also announced that security agency Asio would be removed from the home affairs portfolio and placed under the oversight of attorney general Mark Dreyfus.

-“Australia needs a strong pipeline of skilled workers to drive our future prosperity,” said CEO Luke Sheehy.
+“Australia needs a strong pipeline of skilled workers to drive our future prosperity,” said chief executive Luke Sheehy.
 “Universities, along with TAFE and VET [vocational education and training] providers have a central role to play.
 We are all key partners in this task of supporting a productive and modern economy and society.”

 Julian Hill, a former international education bureaucrat in the Victorian state government, has been named assistant minister for citizenship and multicultural affairs.